 - 4. For HA systems, if one of the nodes displays as offline, run the ha online command on that node to restore the HA configuration. - 5.
+Verify the Data Domain is fully booted and the operating system is running.
+This can be done with the system console or from a SSH session to the Data Domain system.
+The system is up when you can log into the system.

-Run the alerts show current command.
+6. Run the alerts show current command.
 For HA pairs, run the command on the active node first, and then the standby node.